Harry45/KV-450/README.md

 # KV-450

-Analysis of KV-450 data with new redshift distribution.
+Analysis of the KV-450 cosmological data with the new redshift distributions developed using Bayesian Hierarchical Method.